 ComReg does not have any role in relation to the health effects of Non-Ionising Radiation (NIR), occupational exposure to NIR, or planning matters, and does not make decisions in relation to the location or installation of telecommunications masts.
 These matters are dealt with by other public bodies.

-DCCAE is responsible for setting policy relating to the health effects of Non-Ionising Radiation (NIR) including electromagnetic fields.
-For more information please see http://www.dccae.ie.
+DECC is responsible for setting policy relating to the health effects of Non-Ionising Radiation (NIR) including electromagnetic fields.
+For more information please see https://www.gov.ie/decc.

 The functions of the Environmental Protection Agency (EPA) include the provision of independent expert advice to the Government and to the public on exposure to NIR (including on relevant standards for public protection), as well as the monitoring of scientific/technological developments likely to impact on public exposure to NIR.
 For more information please see the EPA website at http://www.epa.ie/radiation/emf and the EPA’s brochure on “5G and Health